mozilla/open-leadership-framework/_articles/whitepaper.md

 - "Who and what is this white paper for?"
 - "What is open?"
 - "What is open leadership?"
+- "Open leadership is not..."
 - "How do individuals benefit from open leadership?"
-- "Open Leadership is not..."
+- "How does open leadership benefit the user?"
 - "The Open Leadership Map"
 - "Design"
 - "Build"